Thom Green: Career

 In 2009 he starred in Voyeurnet, in a 19-episode role as Dexter Walker in Home and Away, and in the feature film Beneath Hill 60.
 Green began filming on the television series Dance Academy on 13 July 2009.
 In 2009, Green also acted in a theatre production of The Nargun and the Stars for the Perth International Arts Festival and the Sydney Festival.

 In 2012, Green starred in the Robert Carter drama, Thirst, alongside Hanna Mangan-Lawrence, Myles Pollard and Victoria Haralabidou.
 Green also performed in his first American production, Halo 4: Forward Unto Dawn, a webseries based on the bestselling series of games.

+In 2022, Green starred in Goran Stolevski's romantic drama film Of an Age.
+Green appeared as part of the ensemble cast of the 2024 Stan series Exposure.
+On 31 January 2025, Green was named in the cast for Netflix series The Survivors.